 - Introduce themselves to you and anyone with you.

 - Invite you to take part in the handoff.
 If you want anyone else to take part, tell your team.

-- Talk with you about your health, including the reason you’re being seen and what’s going on with your care.
+- Talk about your health, including why you’re being seen and what’s going on with your care.